brittle stars text index | photo index

 Family Ophiotrichidae

 Features: Disk diameter less than 1cm, arms about 5cm long.
 Disk thick, petal-shaped.
-Arms long with blunt cylindrical spines held like a bottle brush.
+Arms long with blunt cylindrical spines arranged all around the arms like bristles of a bottle brush.
 Often seen upside down and if turned the right side up will turn upside down again.
-This may be an adaptation to feeding on substances on the water surface.
+This may be an adaptation to feeding on substances on the water surface?

 Upperside.